Scope 3 emissions

 The first step to addressing scope 3 emissions is to calculate your corporate carbon footprint.
 ClimatePartner can help determine where the emissions in your value chain lie, including through our Network Platform that allows you to easily gather data from your suppliers.
 From there, we can help you to identify where to focus your reduction efforts.

-Download our free eBook to learn more about scope 1, 2, and 3 emissions, or visit the ClimatePartner Academy to learn more about climate action.
+Visit the ClimatePartner Academy to learn more about climate action.